-- The Celebration of the last supper is a constant reminder of Jesus presence among his followers - It is a symbol of the heavenly feast which Christians will partake of in God's kingdom - It brings new life to Christians and renews their faith - The lord's supper is an act of repentance through which Christians receive assurance of the forgiveness of sins - 4. (a) - To act as a counselor.
+- They celebrate the last supper in remembrance of the death of Jesus Christ. - It unites Christians in expectations of his second coming - It is celebrated in recognition of Jesus' self- empting love for humanity - It is a thanksgiving meal where Christians renew and rededicate themselves to God - The Celebration of the last supper is a constant reminder of Jesus presence among his followers - It is a symbol of the heavenly feast which Christians will partake of in God's kingdom - It brings new life to Christians and renews their faith - The lord's supper is an act of repentance through which Christians receive assurance of the forgiveness of sins

+- To act as a counselor.
 The holy spirit would comfort the followers of Jesus. - To teach and remind the disciples about everything that Jesus taught - To teach the disciples the truth of the gospel.
-Jesus is the way, the truth and the life - To help the disciples of Jesus to discern and expose the sinful secrets of people's hearts - To give various gifts to the disciples - To encourage the disciples to withstand persecution on account of following Jesus - To enable the disciples witness about Jesus Christ throughout the world - So that the disciples would be able to prophesy to God's people about what is yet to come - (b) - Christ loves the church just as the husband loves the wife unconditionally - Christians are united with Christ just as a wife and husband are united in marriage - The church has to submit to Christ just as the wife submits to her husband - Christians are to remain pure and holy through love and faith, just as the wife keeps her purity for her husband - Committed Christians will be taken to a new home (heaven) just as the wife is taken home by the husband - (c) - A person who is led by the holy spirit confesses Jesus as Lord and saviour - One who is led by the holy spirit will not contradict biblical teachings - A person filled by the holy spirit is guided by sincerity and honesty - A person who is led by the holy spirit displays the fruit of the holy spirit such as love, joy, peace and kindness - A person under the influence of the holy spirit will act and behave in accordance with the teachings of Jesus - 5. (a) - God initiated work and therefore man is bound to work in order to earn a living. - Work should be accompanied with rest. - Work is a duty.
+Jesus is the way, the truth and the life - To help the disciples of Jesus to discern and expose the sinful secrets of people's hearts - To give various gifts to the disciples - To encourage the disciples to withstand persecution on account of following Jesus - To enable the disciples witness about Jesus Christ throughout the world - So that the disciples would be able to prophesy to God's people about what is yet to come

+- Christ loves the church just as the husband loves the wife unconditionally - Christians are united with Christ just as a wife and husband are united in marriage - The church has to submit to Christ just as the wife submits to her husband - Christians are to remain pure and holy through love and faith, just as the wife keeps her purity for her husband - Committed Christians will be taken to a new home (heaven) just as the wife is taken home by the husband

+- A person who is led by the holy spirit confesses Jesus as Lord and saviour - One who is led by the holy spirit will not contradict biblical teachings - A person filled by the holy spirit is guided by sincerity and honesty - A person who is led by the holy spirit displays the fruit of the holy spirit such as love, joy, peace and kindness - A person under the influence of the holy spirit will act and behave in accordance with the teachings of Jesus

+- God initiated work and therefore man is bound to work in order to earn a living. - Work should be accompanied with rest.

+- Work is a duty.
 God commands human beings who work and bring the earth under control - Human beings glorify God through their work - Hard work is praised.
 Laziness is condemned. - God's work of creation is good.
-Christians should try to produce good work

-- God blesses the work of those who are faithful to him and makes them profitable - Christians should work well and enjoy their work - Division of labour is encouraged in the bible - Christians should work for their daily needs rather than becoming a burden to others
+Christians should try to produce good work - God blesses the work of those who are faithful to him and makes them profitable - Christians should work well and enjoy their work - Division of labour is encouraged in the bible - Christians should work for their daily needs rather than becoming a burden to others